 This section is about configuring the Hue server itself.
-These configuration variables are under the [desktop] section in the conf/hue.ini configuration file.

-Directly below the [[database]] line, add the following options (and modify accordingly for your MySQL setup):
+line, add the following options (and modify accordingly for

 host=localhost